Jun 05

 Oregon DWR

-Rogue River, above Lost Creek Reservoir: trout
+Rogue River, above Lost Creek Reservoir: Trout

 Oregon DWR

-Rogue River, upper: Steelhead, trout
+Rogue River, upper: Steelhead, spring chinook

 Oregon DWR

-Rogue River, middle: Steelhead, trout
+Rogue River, middle: Steelhead, spring chinook

 Anglers, please use proper catch-and-release techniques, such as keeping fish in the water as much as possible and releasing them quickly.
 If fish are getting injured with the technique you are using, please change techniques.
 Remember that smaller rainbow are usually the steelhead that will return in future years.